YaNesyTortiK/TimetableManager/README.md

 ### Setting "kiosk mode" for Windows (recommended for interactive/touch panels)
 Please note that this may not be possible on all versions of Windows.
 Detailed instructions for creating a kiosk mode account can be found on [the official microsoft page](https://learn.microsoft.com/en-en/windows/configuration/assigned-access/quickstart-kiosk?tabs=settings)

+## License
+Timetable Manager.
+Web-server to manage, store and distribute timetable on local network with simple and easy to understand design.
+Copyright (C) 2024  YaNesyTortik

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+Contact info: github.com/YaNesyTortik/TimetableManager